 Arbitral Proceeding Intake

-Upon receipt of a request to initiate an Arbitral Proceeding, the Arbitral Institution shall review the submission for administrative compliance with the Policy, these Rules and the applicable arbitral rules and, if in compliance, shall forward a Notice of Arbitral Proceeding, including any annexes, electronically to the IGO Complainant as prescribed by these Rules and the applicable arbitral rules.
+Upon receipt of a request to initiate an Arbitral Proceeding, the Arbitral Institution shall review the submission for administrative compliance with these Rules and the applicable arbitral rules and, if in compliance, shall commence the Arbitral Proceeding by transmitting a Notice of Arbitral Proceeding, including any annexes, electronically to the IGO Complainant as prescribed by these Rules and the applicable arbitral rules.

-If the Arbitral Institution dismisses the request to initiate an Arbitral Proceeding due to an administrative deficiency, or the Respondent withdraws the Arbitral Proceeding, the Arbitral Institution shall inform the Registrar(s) that the Arbitral Proceeding has been dismissed or withdrawn.
-Upon such notice, the Registrar(s) shall implement the administrative panel decision within ten (10) business days (as observed in the location of the Registrar’s principal office).
+If the Arbitral Institution dismisses the request to initiate an Arbitral Proceeding due to an administrative deficiency, or the Respondent withdraws the Arbitral Proceeding before a decision is issued by the Arbitral Panel, the Arbitral Institution shall inform the Registrar(s) and the UDRP Provider that the Arbitral Proceeding has been terminated.

-The Arbitral Institution shall immediately notify the Parties, the Registrar(s), the UDRP Providerthat issued the administrative panel decision in favor of the IGO Complainant (the “UDRP Provider”), and ICANN of the date of commencement of the Arbitral Proceeding.
+The Arbitral Institution shall immediately notify the Parties, the Registrar(s), the UDRP Provider, and ICANN of the date of commencement of the Arbitral Proceeding.
 The date of commencement of the Arbitral Proceeding shall be the date on which the Arbitral Institution completes its responsibilities under Paragraph 20(e)(i) in connection with sending the Notice of Arbitral Proceeding to the IGO Complainant.

 In circumstances in which an Arbitral Proceeding is commenced prior to the UDRP Provider’s communication of an administrative panel determination under this Policy:

-Upon receipt of notice from an Arbitral Institution that an Arbitral Proceeding has been commenced, the UDRP Provider shall issue a stay of the relevant administrative proceeding pending either: the termination of the Arbitral Proceeding pursuant to Paragraph 20e(ii) of these Rules, at which time the administrative proceeding may proceed; or the UDRP Provider’s receipt of the Arbitral Decision, at which time the administrative proceeding shall be terminated.
+Upon receipt of a Respondent’s request to initiate an Arbitral Proceeding, the UDRP Provider shall issue a stay of the relevant administrative proceeding pending either: the termination of the Arbitral Proceeding pursuant to Paragraph 20(e)(ii) of these Rules, at which time the administrative proceeding may proceed; or the UDRP Provider’s receipt of the Arbitral Decision, at which time the administrative proceeding shall be terminated.

-Upon receipt of notice from an Arbitral Institution that an Arbitral Proceeding has been commenced, the Registrar shall maintain the Lock and shall take no further action until it receives one of the following: evidence satisfactory to the Registrar of a resolution between the Parties; a copy of a decision from the Arbitral Panel; or a copy of a decision from the administrative panel.
+Upon receipt of a Respondent’s request to initiate an Arbitral Proceeding, the Registrar shall maintain the Lock and shall take no further action until it receives one of the following: evidence satisfactory to the Registrar of a resolution between the Parties; a copy of a decision from the Arbitral Panel; or a copy of a decision from the administrative panel.

-In circumstances in which an Arbitral Proceeding is initiated after the UDRP Provider’s communication of an administrative panel determination under this Policy, the Registrar shall, upon receipt of a notice from an Arbitral Institution that an Arbitral Proceeding has been commenced, maintain the Lock and shall take no further action until it receives one of the following: evidence satisfactory to the Registrar of a resolution between the Parties; notice from the Arbitral Institution that the Arbitral Proceeding has been terminated; or a copy of a decision from the Arbitral Panel.
+In circumstances in which an Arbitral Proceeding is initiated after the UDRP Provider’s communication of an administrative panel determination under this Policy, the Registrar shall, upon receipt of Respondent’s request to initiate an Arbitral Proceeding, maintain the Lock and shall take no further action until the Registrar receives one of the following: evidence satisfactory to the Registrar of a resolution between the Parties; notice from the Arbitral Institution that the Arbitral Proceeding has been terminated; or a copy of a decision from the Arbitral Panel.

 Arbitral Panel